 There are so many fun activities to do in Baja that many tourists overlook whale watching.
 These people are missing out!
 Whale watching is one of Baja’s absolute best attractions and the expertise of several of the tour groups practically guarantees that you will see whales during winter excursions.

 Whale watching is not as under-the-radar in Baja Mexico as many people make it out to be.
 In fact, hundreds of people flock to the area every year specifically to see the whales and their young.
-It’s just that there are so many other things to do that people with only casual interest in whales will often opt out of a whale watching tour.
+It’s just that there are so many other things to do that person with only a casual interest in whales will often opt out of a whale watching tour.
 You shouldn’t!
 Tours are cheap, absolutely amazing, and only take half of a day at most.
 It’s the chance of a lifetime.

 The thing that makes Baja such a great whale watching destination is its warm and calm waters.
 Because they are so peaceful, many species of whales migrate to them during the winter to rear their young.
 If you are lucky enough to go on a tour from January to April, you might just see whales actually giving birth!
 During those months, many types of whales swim into the shallower and gentler lagoons and bays to have their young.